 Job design is next to job analysis.
 Job design involves systematic attempts to organize tasks, duties and responsibilities into a unit of work to achieve certain objectives.
-Job design integrates the work content and qualifications required for each job that meets the needs of employee and the organization.
-Job design makes the job highly specialized and well designed jobs are important in attracting and retaining a motivated work force.
+Job design integrates the work content and qualifications required for each job that meets the needs of the employee and the organization.
+Job design makes the job highly specialized and well-designed jobs are important in attracting and retaining a motivated workforce.

 According to Michael Armstrong, “Job Design is the process of deciding on the contents of a job in terms of its duties and responsibilities, on the methods to be used in carrying out the job, in terms of techniques, systems and procedures, and on the relationships that should exist between the job holder and his superior subordinates and colleagues.”
 Job Design is affected by three categories of factors:

-Organizational Factors: The organizational factors that affect job design are characteristics of task, work flow, ergonomics and work practices.
+The organizational factors that affect job design are characteristics of task, workflow, ergonomics, and work practices.

 - Characteristic of task: Each task consists of 3 elements, namely, planning, executing and controlling.
 Job design involves the assembly of a number of tasks into a job or a group of jobs.
 A job may require an employee to perform a variety of connected task.
 All these characteristics of jobs are taken into consideration for job design.